ethauvin/semver/README.md

 ## Auto-Increment

 Incrementing the version is best left to your favorite build system.
-For a solution using Gradle, please have a look at the [Semver Version Plugin for Gradle](https://github.com/ethauvin/semver-gradle).
+For a solution using Gradle, please have a look at the [__Semver Version Plugin for Gradle__](https://github.com/ethauvin/semver-gradle).

+There are also full [examples](https://github.com/ethauvin/semver-gradle/tree/master/examples/annotation-processor) in both [Java](https://github.com/ethauvin/semver-gradle/tree/master/examples/annotation-processor/java) and [Kotlin](https://github.com/ethauvin/semver-gradle/tree/master/examples/annotation-processor) showing how to use both the plugin and annotation processor concurrently.